Table of Contents

 |Small intestine||Composite, rinsed of content||Composite, rinsed of content||N/A|

 For parenteral preparations, residue-depletion data from the injection site(s) should be included.
 Injection site residues are local residues that may or may not remain localised at the site of administration.
 As such, it is important for you to develop appropriate quality-control sampling procedures that ensure the collected tissue actually encompasses the injection site.
 Any approach you take should be justified on a case-by-case basis, taking into account the data available and the formulation characteristics.
-The following methodologies may be considered (regardless of the option selected, the primary core sample should target 500 grams plus or minus 20 per cent):
+The following methodologies may be considered (regardless of the option selected, the primary core sample should target 500 grams plus or minus 20%):

 - Collection of an elliptical (or other appropriate shape) sample along the injection track and/or the site of irritation.
 You should provide evidence that this method correctly targets the injection site residues, such as with accompanying photographs of the site(s) of sampling.

 Samples should be collected from the last injection site (or sites), as appropriate.
 In the case of products requiring multiple injections, the study design should be such that the last injection site will occur on the side of the animal receiving the higher number of injections.
-When a circular core sample is indicated, collection of the injection site muscle tissue (from large animals) should be centered on the point of injection and consistent with the recommendations shown in Table 2.
+When a circular core sample is indicated, collection of the injection site muscle tissue (from large animals) should be centred on the point of injection and consistent with the recommendations shown in Table 2.
 For injections placed into the base (bottom third) of the ear, collection of neck muscle on the side of the injection, plus cheek muscle and tongue, should be considered.

-When sampling, all four udder quarters should be milked out, the whole sample mixed thoroughly, and a sub-sample taken.
+When sampling, all 4 udder quarters should be milked out, the whole sample mixed thoroughly, and a sub-sample taken.
 You should determine the fat content of all milk samples analysed to demonstrate the validity of sampling.
 The time points for sample collection can be suggested by metabolism data.
 The morning and afternoon samples taken on the same day should be handled and analysed separately (that is, not combined).
 Milk samples from different animals should not be pooled.
 Residue analysis should be conducted and reported on whole milk.
 Records of milk volume and butterfat should be submitted with trial data for the individual cows for the period before and during the collection period.

-- at the morning and afternoon milking on sufficient days after treatment to show the peak and decline of the residues below the appropriate reference point (for example, maximum residue limit or limit of quantitation) as determined by the chemical properties of the drug product.
+- morning and afternoon milking on sufficient days after treatment to show the peak and decline of the residues below the appropriate reference point (for example, maximum residue limit or limit of quantitation) as determined by the chemical properties of the drug product.

 The partitioning of parasiticides and other veterinary drugs between the aqueous phase and milk fat of whole milk should be considered as the degree of partitioning will determine the importance of the residue concentration in processed milk products such as butter, ice cream and cheese.
-A partitioning study, involving a minimum of two samples, is best accomplished on samples where residues in milk are at a maximum.
+A partitioning study, involving a minimum of 2 samples, is best accomplished on samples where residues in milk are at a maximum.

 Egg samples should be obtained from 10 or more laying hens at every laying time point during the medication period and after the final medication.
 Egg samples should be collected after the period necessary to complete egg yolk development, which is usually up to 12 days.
 Egg white and yolk should be combined for analysis.